IJbeasley/Personal_Academic_Website/content/blank_type/research/_index.md

   link: https://osf.io/7qb8m/
 ---

-<i class="fa-brands fa-twitter"></i>
-<i class="fa-brands fa-bluesky"></i>

-<h2 style = "color:black" > Research Projects Overview </h2>

-My current research explores the impact of different metrics on the portability of one type of genetic association: expression quantitative trait loci (eQTLs).
-This work builds on insights gained during <a href="/project/pop_spec_eqtl/"  style="color:#D90429"> my master's research at Melbourne University</a>; while training machine learning models to predict eQTL portability across human populations, I realised power was a significant confounder to the accurate interpretation of many studies.

-Before my master's, I contributed to work testing two evolutionary theories at Monash University (<a href= "/project/monash_journalclub/" style="color:#D90429">'Unguarded X'</a> and <a href= "/project/monash-winter/" style="color:#D90429"> genomic location of maintained sexually antagonistic variants</a>).
-Additionally, researchers at WEHI shaped my coding practices by supervising my undergraduate research project: adapting a Bayesian model and R-package for testing differential mRNA abundance (<a href="/project/tabi/" style="color:#D90429">TABI</a>).
+My current research is motivated by the challenges I encountered during my <a href="/project/pop_spec_eqtl/"  style="color:#D90429"> master's thesis research</a> at Melbourne University.
+In that project, I struggled to build accurate models that predicted portability because incomplete statistical power confounded which genetic associations (specifically eQTLs) were labeled 'portable' from one human population to another.
+This experience made me want to explore ways to reduce the impact of power on such analyses, which since has become the focus of my work as a research assistant.

+Outside of this major line of work, I have collaborated with researchers at Monash University to test evolutionary theories against data (e.g. the <a href= "/project/monash_journalclub/" style="color:#D90429">'Unguarded X'</a> 'Unguarded X' theory </a> ) and with bioinformaticians at the Walter and Eliza Hall Institute of Medical Research to build R software packages (e.g. <a href="/project/tabi/" style="color:#D90429"> TABI </a>, for testing differential mRNA abundance).

 <br>